SnapLib/npm-fs/README.md

 # SnapLib npm File System (currently in ALPHA)

 ## WARNING!
-THIS PACKAGE IS CURRENTLY IN ALPHA SHOULD NOT BE USED
+THIS PACKAGE IS CURRENTLY IN ALPHA & SHOULD NOT BE USED

 This package is under active development and ***shouldn't be used*** for anything at the moment.

 ---

-API that defines and enforces the file system and file system structure native to a SnapLib npm project.
+API used to define the file system and file system structure native to a SnapLib npm project.

 ## SnapLib npm Project Structure